gevuong/Algorithms/NOTES.md

   Examples:
   1. reverse()
     - One pointer starts at the beginning, and other pointer starts at the end
-    - Pointer move towards each other until they meet.
+    - Pointers move toward each other and values are swapped until they meet.
     - Time: O(n/2)
     - Space: O(1), using in-place algorithm